-Do I have to tell the courts about family violence?
+Do I have to tell the Court about family violence?

 Yes.
-You must tell the courts of any relevant family violence orders and file a copy of any family violence orders as they may affect the court orders, particularly orders about a child spending time with a parent or other person.
-The courts must make sure that orders do not expose people to family violence.
+You must tell the Court of any relevant family violence orders and file a copy of any family violence orders as they may affect the Court orders, particularly orders about a child spending time with a parent or other person.
+The Court must make sure that orders do not expose people to family violence.

-When a court knows about a family violence order, it can make parenting orders that take the order into account.
+When the Court knows about a family violence order, it can make parenting orders that take the order into account.
 For example, it can arrange for an independent person to be present during hand-over times or order that the time the child spends with a parent or other person takes place at a children's contact centre.

 Can I bring a support person or friend to a conference or other court appointment?

 If you are not legally represented, you may have a friend or support person attend a court conference or other court appointment with you.
 The extent of a support person's involvement in the conference/appointment will be at the discretion of the registrar or family consultant conducting the conference/appointment.